-This is part 1 of a 3 part blog series on how to beat depression by transforming your life.
+This is part 1 of a 3 part blog series on how i beat depression by transforming your life.
 In this first post I'm going to reveal how I recovered from alcoholism and depression.

 - Part 1: You Are Here How To Beat Depression - By Transforming Your Life

 - Part 2: How Generating Your Life Changing Goals (COMING SOON)

 - Part 3: How To Motivate Yourself To Transform Your Life (COMING SOON)